-- Use its statutory powers, where appropriate, to enforce safety and good property condition and management
+- use our statutory powers, where appropriate, to enforce safety and good property condition and management

-The council can intervene to effect change in the following circumstances:
+The council can intervene in the following circumstances:

-- Using statutory powers in respect of poor conditions or hazards within the household
+- use statutory powers in respect of poor conditions or hazards within the household

-- Houses in multiple occupation (HMO) - regulation and licensing functions
+- houses in multiple occupation (HMOs) - regulation and licensing functions

-- Using statutory powers to bring long-term empty properties back into use
+- use statutory powers to bring long-term empty properties back into use

-- Offering financial assistance for the repair improvement or adaptation of private dwellings in appropriate circumstances
+- offer financial assistance for the repair, improvement or adaptation of private dwellings in appropriate circumstances

-- Providing support to elderly people and other vulnerable households to undertake adaptations within their homes
+- provide support to elderly people and other vulnerable households to undertake adaptations within their homes

 Hazards within the homeThe Environmental Protection Team responds to requests for assistance, advice and information about housing conditions from customers living in homes they rent from a landlord or that they own.
-The requests for service can also come from interested third parties such as parents of students in rented homes or from occupiers of neighbouring properties.
+Requests can also come from interested third parties such as parents of students in rented homes or from occupiers of neighbouring properties.

-If you rent your home and it is in poor condition, we can ensure that your landlord undertakes repairs or improves the property to remove hazards from the property for which they are responsible.
+If you rent your home and it's in poor condition we can ensure that your landlord undertakes repairs or improves the property to remove hazards for which they are responsible.